ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 #### From _Bathurst Free Press and Mining Journal (NSW : 1851 - 1904)_

 #### 1862-07-16 &middot; Bathurst, New South Wales

 <table style="width: 100%;"><tr><td style="width: 50%">

-deck to-day an elderly darkey, with a
-philosophical and retrospective cast of
-countenance, squatted upon his bundle,
-roasting himself against the chimnoy,
-and apparently plunged into a state of
-profound meditation.
-Finding upon
-inquiry that he belonged to the 9th
-Illinois, one of the most gallantly
-behaved and heavy losing regiments at
-tho Fort Donnelsnn battle, and part of
-whioh was aboard, I began to interrogate
 him on tho subject.
 His philosophy was
 so much in the Falstaffian vein that I
 will give his views in his own words, as